Smokey Grill BBQ

 Charcoal gives the poultry breasts a nice taste and makes a nice crust on the meat.
 The aim is to keep the smoker at an ambient temperature to make certain the chicken didn’t smoke quickly.
 Wait until grilling reaches 225 degrees Fahrenheit which is an ideal temperature for smoking chicken breasts.

-To prepare a charcoal grill smoker place the charcoal in the bottom pan and light, leaving the smoker open and covered.
-You’ll have to keep enough charcoal lit to regulate the temperature throughout the smoker.
+To prepare a charcoal grill smoker, place the charcoal in the bottom pan and light, leaving the smoker open and covered.
+You’ll have to monitor the bottom pan and keep enough charcoal lit to regulate the temperature throughout the smoker.

 Smoked Chicken On A Electric Smoker